Updating a Profile

 Measurement Correction: Identifies and resolves measurement errors without changing the printing behavior.
 Redundant measurement values, which occur in typical test charts such as ECI2002 or IT8.7/4, are taken into consideration for detecting consistent printing properties and will be intelligently included in the correction.
 Further corrections, like the removal of redundant measurement values or Smoothing, can be done in the separate measurement data processing program ColorAnt.

 Recommendation: For your own measurement data select Measurement Correction as the default setting.
 However, this correction should be disabled for measurement values that have already been smoothed (such as FOGRA measurement values) or for measurement values that have already been processed with ColorAnt.
+If you have already made a correction in ColorAnt, CoPrA warns you of unnecessary double correction when activating the measurement data correction and/or brightener correction.

 In flexo printing, the first printed tone is often subject to a rather high tone value increase.
 Additionally, in some flexo printing processes there is no transfer of tone values below a certain percentage in the highlight areas.
 However, the simulation of those process properties is particularly important for proofing applications to truly simulate the final print result in the highlights.
 It may also be necessary to increase the tone values in the highlights when using the profile for production or separation.